cattius/jekyll-now/_posts/2018-8-3-ExceptionsKernelDriver.md

 ```

 This indicates something very strange I discovered by trial-and-error (ft. lots and lots of CPU hangs) whilst developing the solution.
 According to the Intel Software Developer's manual, UD exceptions are thrown during decoding (before execution) of an instruction, and the return IP address is the address of the start of the instruction.
 So to skip past the instruction, we *should* simply need to increment the IP by opcodeByteCount, and this is the case if the instruction is 1-4 bytes in length.
 But if it's 5 bytes or longer incrementing by opcodeByteCount causes crashes - the return IP address provided by the CPU appears to be *2 bytes into the instruction*, and I have no idea why.
 This is something I want to investigate further - I'm not sure whether it's a quirk of Intel's instruction decoder or whether Linux's interrupt handler is somehow reporting the wrong return IP.

-# Handling GP and PF
-Handling these exceptions is a work in progress - I haven't found a reliable method for resolving these yet, but I'm optimistic that it can be done.
-Stay tuned for an update!